DanHulton/HowToFeedMyCats/README.md

 ## Midnight

 Midnight fights with Rory (or Rory fights with Midnight, we don't know which) and thus is kept separate from him in the main bedroom.
-Please take care when entering that she does not escape, nor Rory enter, lest A Fight ensue.
+Please take care when entering the bedroom that she does not escape, nor Rory enter, lest A Fight ensue.

 She may not be visible when you enter, as she can be skittish.
 Or she may be desperate for affection.
 Who can know in advance?
 She is a cat, and her whims are subject to no human scrutiny.